pytorch/torchchat/README.md

 # Preamble.

-*The statements contained in this README are our northstar, and we will be reality-testing the statemen, and remove any items that are not factual.
-If you find an item, that is incorrect, please tag as an issue, so we can triage and determine whether to fix, or drop from our initial release.*
+*The statements contained in this README are our northstar, and we will be reality-testing the statement, and remove any items that are not factual.
+If you find an item that is incorrect, please tag as an issue, so we can triage and determine whether to fix, or drop from our initial release.*

 # llama-fast *NORTHSTAR*
-A repo for building and using llama on servers, desktops and mobile
+A repo for building and using llama on servers, desktops and mobile.

 The llama-fast repo enables model inference of llama models (and other LLMs) on servers, desktop and mobile devices.
-For a list of devices, see below, under *SUPPORTED SYSTEMS*
+For a list of devices, see below, under *SUPPORTED SYSTEMS*.

 A goal of this repo, and the design of the PT2 components was to offer seamless integration and consistent workflows.
-Both mobile and server/desktop paths start with torch.export() receiving the same model description.
+Both mobile and server/desktop paths start with `torch.export()` receiving the same model description.
 Similarly, integration into runners for Python (for initial testing) and Python-free environments (for deployment, in runner-aoti and runner-et, respectively) offer a consistent experience across backends and offer developers consistent interfaces and user experience whether they target server, desktop or mobile & edge use cases, and/or all of them.